How to Get a CSCS Card

 White/Grey CSCS cards are for construction-related roles and not for construction roles precisely.
 This type of card is quite rare and is mainly for niche job roles that don’t fit under the conventions of any other colour CSCS card.

-A yellow/white card is for professionally qualified persons that don’t fit under the realm of any other card.
+A white card is for professionally qualified individuals who don’t fit under the realm of any other card.
 This tends to be for job roles such as architects, surveyors and engineers.

-To qualify for a yellow/white card, you must have passed the Health, Safety and Environment test for MAP and must be competency assessed and a member of one of the following bodies:
+To qualify for a white card, you must have passed the Health, Safety and Environment test for MAP and must be competency assessed and a member of one of the following bodies:

 Red CSCS Card